-Mr. Chambers was a director and the President and Chief Executive Officer of Weight Watchers International, Inc. ("Weight Watchers") from 2013 to 2016, and also served as its President and Chief Operating Officer in 2013.
+Mr. Chambers has served as Chairman of the TIAA Board since 2021.
+He was a director and the President and Chief Executive Officer of Weight Watchers International, Inc. ("Weight Watchers") from 2013 to 2016, and also served as its President and Chief Operating Officer in 2013.
 Mr. Chambers served as a special advisor to the Weight Watchers board of directors in 2016.
-He is chairman of the board of directors of Big Lots, Inc. Mr. Chambers earned a B.S.E. from
+He is chairman of the board of directors of Big Lots, Inc., and has served on the Investment Committee of

-Princeton University and an MBA from the University of Pennsylvania.
+Atlantic Health System since 2021.
+He is a strategic advisor to the Board of Ocean Spray, an agricultural collective, since 2022.
+Mr. Chambers earned a B.S.E. from Princeton University and an M.B.A. from the University of Pennsylvania.
 Mr. Chambers provides expertise in the areas of business management, governance and financial reporting.

-Thasunda Brown Duckett President and CEO, TIAA
+Thasunda Brown Duckett

+President and CEO, TIAA

-Ms. Duckett is President and Chief Executive Officer of TIAA, effective May 1, 2021.
+Ms. Duckett has been President and Chief Executive Officer of TIAA since 2021.
 From 2016 to 2021, she was Chief Executive Officer, Consumer Banking at JPMorgan Chase & Co.
 From 2013 to 2016, she was Chief Executive Officer, Chase Auto Finance, and from 2004 to 2013 she held a number of positions at JPMorgan Chase & Co., including National Retail Sales Executive for Chase Home Lending.
 From 1996 to 2004, she held various roles including Director, Emerging Markets at Fannie Mae.

-Ms. Duckett serves as a Director of Nike, Inc. She is also a member of the Dean's Council of Baylor University Hankamer School of Business, the Board of Visitors of the University of Houston, and is a member of the boards of the Children's Learning Centers of Fairfield County, National Medal of Honor Museum Foundation, Robert F. Kennedy Human Rights, Sesame Workshop, and the Otis and Rosie Brown Foundation, which board she also chairs.
-She holds a Bachelor's degree in Finance and Marketing from the University of Houston and an MBA from Baylor University.
+Ms. Duckett serves on the Board of Directors of Brex and Nike, Inc. She is also a member of the Dean's Council of Baylor University Hankamer School of Business, the Board of Visitors of the University of Houston, and is a member of the boards of the Children's Learning Centers of Fairfield County, National Medal of Honor Museum Foundation, Robert F. Kennedy Human Rights, Sesame Workshop, and the Otis and Rosie Brown Foundation, which board she also chairs.
+She holds a Bachelor's degree in Finance and Marketing from the University of Houston and an M.B.A. from Baylor University.
 Ms. Duckett provides extensive experience in executive leadership, business management, banking and financial services operations and marketing, client engagement and digital transformation.

-Lisa W. Hess

-Retired President and Managing Partner, SkyTop Capital Management LLC Trustee since 2009 Age: 65 management and finance and qualifies as an "audit committee financial expert" under SEC guidelines.
+Lisa W. Hess Retired President and Managing Partner, SkyTop Capital Management LLC investment management and finance and qualifies as an "audit committee financial expert" under SEC guidelines.

 Ms. Hess was President and Managing Partner of Sky Top Capital from 2010 to 2020.
-She has been a director of TIAA, FSB (and its predecessor, also a whollyowned subsidiary of TIAA) since 2015.
+She has been a director of TIAA, FSB (and its predecessor, also a wholly owned subsidiary of TIAA) since 2015.
 She has also served as a director of Radian Group, Inc. since 2011.
-She earned a B.A. from Harvard University and an MBA from the University of Chicago.
-Ms. Hess provides expertise in the areas of investment
+She earned a B.A. from Harvard University and an M.B.A. from the University of Chicago.
+Ms. Hess provides expertise in the areas of